We need to build resilience to master the stress potential of workplace dynamics founded more on uncertainty than stability.

 Change and stress at work

 It’s perhaps also not surprising that almost a quarter of LCUs involve changes and transitions associated with our working lives.
-They include things like having a tricky relationship with our boss, a change to working conditions, moving to a new team or department or getting fired.
-After all, we spend a lot of time at work and, for better or worse, often feel defined by the work we do; the question, “what do you do?” is a common default opening gambit in any social situation.
-And as the boundaries between our work and non-working time become increasingly blurred, there’s an even greater chance that who we are is increasingly bound up with what we do for a living.
+They include things such as having a tricky relationship with our boss, a change to working conditions, moving to a new team or department or getting fired.
+After all, we spend a lot of time at work and, for better or worse, often feel defined by the work we do; the question “what do you do?” is a common default opening gambit in any social situation.
+And as the boundaries between our work and non-working time become increasingly blurred, there’s an even greater chance that who we are is ever-more bound up with what we do for a living.

 Social identity theory offers some useful insights here.
 In the 1970s, social psychologists Henri Tajfel and John Turner suggested that a person’s sense of who they are is, at least in part, based on the groups to which they belong.
 This can lead to strong feelings of pride and self-esteem, a sense of social identity.
 While we can belong to several groups at the same time, the people we work with, whether a defined profession or simply a close-knit team, will often generate strong feelings of identity, of belonging.